 Here is a congratulations note example you can tailor to send via email to someone who has found a new job.

 Subject Line: Congratulations on Your New Position

 It was with great pleasure that I learned about your new position at the Kiwi Company.

-Having known and worked with you, I know that you are more than ready for such a challenge, and am impressed by your initiative in pursuing this wonderful new career direction.
+Having known and worked with you, I know that you are more than ready for such a challenge, and I am impressed by your initiative in pursuing this wonderful new career direction.
 You have the necessary skills and experience and will make a terrific Team Leader.

-Best of luck as you advance in your career, and please keep me updated as to how things are going!
+Best of luck as you advance in your career, and please keep me updated on how things are going!

 Your email address